AdaCore/gnatstudio/docs/users_guide/tools.rst

 arranged first by files and then by scopes inside the files.
 Double-clicking any of the files or scopes opens the corresponding source location in the editor.
-GPS displays any errors encountered during metrics computation in the :gnulabel:`Locations` view.
+GPS displays any errors encountered during metrics computation in the :guilabel:`Locations` view.

 .. _Code_Coverage: